 |Click here to learn more about Aquaponics Systems|

 I am going to give you an example of just what a fairly small commercial size aquaponics garden could yield in both fish, and in this particular scenario, only raising tomatoes.
-Obviously this system can be scaled possibly up if you chose to really turn it into a larger commercial business and even grow a wide assortment of fruits and vegetables.
+Obviously, this system can be scaled possibly up if you chose to really turn it into a larger commercial business and even grow a wide assortment of fruits and vegetables.
 It could similarly be scaled down to yield simply for a single family.
-Either way the they both produce an abundance of fish and produce.
+Either way they both produce an abundance of fish and produce.

 → Consider that each growing tray has 200 plants and are seeded 2 times per year.